Marilyn Williamson Faculty Fellowship

 The Center will fund one proposal, based on the recipient’s choice from the following options:

-1. Four course buyouts and $9,000 in research expenses.
+- Four course buyouts and $9,000 in research expenses.
 The Center will make a grant of $13,000 directly to the recipient’s department, college, or school.
-This funding may only be used for the purpose of buying out two courses per semester.
+This funding may only be used toward buying out two courses per semester.
 Applicants should limit their research budgets to $9,000, and should prepare a budget statement which includes expenses related to a specific research project.

-2. Three course buyouts and $12,250 in research expenses.
+- Three course buyouts and $12,250 in research expenses.
 The Center will make a grant of $9,750 directly to the recipient’s department, college, or school.
-This funding may only be used for the purpose of buying out three courses total.
+This funding may only be used toward buying out three courses total.
 Applicants should limit their research budgets to $12,250, and should prepare a budget statement which includes expenses related to a specific research project.

-3. Two course buyouts and $15,500 in research expenses.
+- Two course buyouts and $15,500 in research expenses.
 The Center will make a grant of $6,500 directly to the recipient’s department, college, or school.
-This funding may only be used for the purpose of buying out one course per semester.
+This funding may only be used toward buying out one course per semester.
 Applicants should limit their research budgets to $15,500, and should prepare a budget statement which includes expenses related to a specific research project.

 Conditions